matthewdurbin/RadSI/README.md

 - date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00).
 If left blank, the time is taken as now

 HELP- This simply prints a condensed version of this documentation

+## Feedback
+If you use RadSI, I'd very much appreciate your feedback.
+Feel free to do so via github, or by emailing me at mdurbin@psu.edu.